Hire in Lithuania

 - an employee taking care of a sick family member – for a period recommended by a health institution

-- wedding — at least 3 calendar days
+- wedding – at least three calendar days

-- funeral of a family member — at least 3 but not more than 5 calendar days
+- funeral of a family member – at least three but not more than five calendar days

 Maternity & Parental Leave

-Employees receive 70 days’ maternity leave before birth and 56 days’ leave after (if the birth is complicated, it is 70 days).
-Maternity leave is paid by the state if the minimum period of social insurance coverage has been met (as a general rule, 12 months of insurance coverage during the last 24 months).
-The compensation is 100 percent of the previous salary, subject to a statutory cap.
+Employees receive 70 days’ maternity leave before birth and 56 days’ leave after.
+The latter goes up to 70 days if the birth is complicated.
+Maternity leave is paid by the government if the minimum period of social insurance coverage has been satisfied.
+As a general rule, this is 12 months of insurance coverage during the last 24 months.
+The compensation is 100% of the previous salary, subject to a statutory cap.

-Paternity leave is 30 calendar days at any time until the child reaches the age of one year.
-Paternity pay is 100 percent of the salary for the duration of leave, subject to a statutory cap.
-Paternity leave is compensated by the state if the minimum period of social insurance coverage has been met (as a general rule, 12 months of insurance coverage during the last 24 months).
+Paternity leave is 30 calendar days at any time until the child reaches the age of 1 year.
+Paternity pay is 100% of the salary for the duration of leave, subject to a statutory cap.
+Paternity leave is compensated by the government if the minimum period of social insurance coverage has been satisfied.
+As a general rule, this is 12 months of insurance coverage during the last 24 months.

-Each parent/caregiver (including grandparents or relatives who is helping to raise the child) is equally entitled to take child care leave until the child is three years old.
-Only one parent/caregiver can take it at a time, but it can be taken in turns consecutively.
+Each parent and caregiver (including grandparents or relatives who are helping to raise the child) is equally entitled to take child care leave until the child is three years old.
+Only one parent or caregiver can take it at a time but it can be taken in turns consecutively.
 The employee intending to use this leave must provide the employer with a written notice at least 14 days in advance.

-Employees who have adopted newborn babies or who have been appointed as their guardians shall be granted leave for the period from the day of adoption or establishment of guardianship before the baby is 70 days old.
+Employees who have adopted newborn babies or who have been appointed as their guardians are to be granted leave for the period from the day of adoption or establishment of guardianship before the baby is 70 days old.

-A breastfeeding woman shall be given at least a 30 minute break to breastfeed at least every three hours.
+A breastfeeding woman must be given at least a 30 minute break at least every three hours to breastfeed.
 This is in addition to the regular break to rest and to eat.
-The breastfeeding breaks may be taken with the break to rest and eat, or at the end of the working day (effectively shortening the working day).
+The breastfeeding breaks can be taken with the break to rest and eat or at the end of the working day (effectively shortening the working day).

 Unpaid leave is granted for:

-- during maternity leave and parental leave until the child reaches three years of age, to the father at their request – aggregate duration of 3 months in total between both parents
+- during maternity leave and parental leave until the child reaches three years of age as well as the father at their request: aggregate duration of 3 months in total between both parents

 Leave of Absence